HD 154672

 HD 154672 is a yellow subgiant (spectral type G3 IV).
 It is about 65 parsecs away from the Sun that is larger than, but of a similar mass to, the Sun.
 However, HD 154672 is much older.
 The star is very metal-rich, which is one of the reasons why it was targeted for a planet search by the N2K Consortium, which discovered the gas giant planet HD 154672 b using Doppler Spectroscopy; the discovery was reported in October 2008.
 The N2K collaboration chose HD 154672 primarily because it aimed to discover the correlation between a star's metallicity and the mass of orbiting planets.

 HD 154672 was targeted by the Magellan Telescopes.
 It is the host of the first planet discovered from the telescopes by N2K.

 Observational history

-HD 154672 was first targeted for a planet search in 2004 by the N2K Consortium, a collaboration of astronomers hoping to take radial velocity measurements of previously untargeted stars using Doppler spectroscopy; however, HD 154672 had been previously targeted by a series of surveys, and was previously included in the Henry Draper catalog and the catalog of the European Space Agency's Hipparcos satellite.
+HD 154672 was first targeted for a planet search in 2004 by the N2K Consortium, a collaboration of astronomers hoping to take radial velocity measurements of previously untargeted stars using Doppler spectroscopy; however, HD 154672 had been previously targeted by a series of surveys, and was previously included in the Henry Draper Catalogue and the catalog of the European Space Agency's Hipparcos satellite.